veltman/flubber/README.md

 ### flubber.interpolateAll(fromShapeList, toShapeList[, options])

 Like `separate` or `combine` but instead expects two arrays of shapes the same length (e.g. an array of three triangles turning into an array of three squares).
-The options are the same with one additional option, `match` (default: `true`).
-By default, the shapes will be matched up based on distance, but if `match` is set to false, they will be paired up based on the orders of the original arrays (the first `fromShapeList` item will turn into the first `toShapeList` item, and so on).
+The options are the same with one additional option, `match` (default: `false`).
+The shapes will be matched up in the order of the arrays (the first `fromShapeList` item will turn into the first `toShapeList` item, and so on).

 #### flubber.toPathString(ring)